NoahPidding/CollegeBoardProject/README.md

 #runs Pig Latin Cipher encryption
 @app.route("/PL_encrypt", methods=['GET','POST'])

-With this code, we were able to run an encryption function on our website for Pig Latin, to translate a word or phrase from English to Pig Latin.
-We used POST to use python code we tested in REPL, and implement it into the main.py file using POST in order to get it to work on the HTML page.
+With the code under this app route, located in the main.py file, I was able to run an encryption function on our website for Pig Latin, to translate a word or phrase from English to Pig Latin.
+I used python code I tested in REPL to implement it into the main.py file using POST in order to get it to work and running on the HTML page.

 # Instructions for Running